Paid Memberships Pro vs MemberPress

 Affiliate Marketing Programs

 PMP's add-on works for the most basic of affiliate programs.
-They do offer other integrations with third-party companies if you need more.
+They do offer other integrations with third-party WordPress plugins if you need more.

 MemberPress doesn't offer any native affiliate program management features.
-You'll be using a third party, like Affiliate Royale to run your program.
+You'll be using a third-party integration with another WordPress plugin, like Affiliate Royale to run your program.

 With AccessAlly, all these affiliate features are built-in.

-- Set up your WordPress site with your favorite customizable theme or install the Paid Memberships Pro theme.
+- Set up your WordPress site with your favorite customizable theme or install the PMPro theme.

-- Install the Paid Memberships Pro plugin on your WordPress membership site.
+- Install the WordPress membership plugin on your membership site.

-- Sign up for a Zapier account to integrate Paid Memberships Pro with your CRM or install an add-on.
+- Sign up for a Zapier account to integrate this WordPress plugin with your CRM or install an add-on.

-- Integrate your payment processor or install an add-on or plugin for e-commerce features.
+- Integrate with your payment gateways or install an additional WordPress plugin for payment features like recurring payments or multiple payment features.

-- Create your membership site pages and set your permissions.
+- Create your membership site pages using Custom Post types and restrict access.

-- Set up your course automation within your marketing automation system.
+- Set up any content dripping within your email marketing automation system.

-- Install any additional add-ons or plugins for LMS features, member directories, affiliate marketing, and gamification.
+- Install any additional add-ons or WordPress plugins for LMS features, member directories, affiliate marketing, and gamification.

 - Add your content to your membership site.